subhoney/tdi-cavern-diver/eLearning Manual.md

 - Sources of stress can be physiological or psychological, or both.
 Recognizing and quickly responding to stress is key to preventing problems.

 # Chapter 14: Problem Solving

+There are three problems cavern and cave divers may encounter that are more annoying than life threatening.
+However, if you fail to respond to them correctly, they could cause stress and, ultimately, panic.

+Here’s how to deal with them.

+## Jammed Reels

+Few things in cavern diving are more frustrating than a jammed reel.

+> It is not a matter of whether you will ever jam a reel, but simply when.

+With practice, you may be able to unjam a reel underwater.
+However, do not spend more than a minute or two attempting to do so.
+Be aware that loose guideline poses an entanglement risk to you and your teammates.

+If you are unable to unjam the reel within a minute or two, exit the cavern by wrapping the guideline around the outside of the locked-down reel.

+## Light Failure

+Should your primary light fail:

+- Immediately activate your backup light
+- Signal buddies
+- End the dive

+> If switching to a backup light, remember to activate it before unclipping it.
+This will enable you to find the light if you accidentally drop it.

+When exiting the cavern, put the affected diver in front, where other team members will have no difficulty seeing his or her weaker backup light.

+## Loss of Visibility

+If the visibility drops to the point where you risk losing sight of the guideline, abort the dive.

+Avoid silt-outs by using good buoyancy control and proper kicking technique.
+If you encounter a low-visibility situation beyond your control, exit the cavern before it becomes serious.

+If visibility becomes so bad you risk losing the guideline, make and maintain physical contact with it.
+The procedure is to make a locked-finger Okay around the line, wait for your teammates to join you, then exit the cavern.

+It is essential to maintain team cohesion while exiting in zero or near-zero visibility.
+There are two methods for maintaining team cohesion in zero or near-zero visibility: bump-and-go and touch-contact.

+### Bump-and-Go

+This is a natural extension of what happens when visibility gradually worsens, then improves.

+- The lead diver stops every 5-10 m/15-30 ft and waits for the next team member to “bump” him from behind.
+Keep one hand on the guideline and one hand outstretched.
+- Upon being “bumped” by the following diver, the lead diver then swims ahead another 5-10 m/15-30 ft.
+- If necessary, the second diver waits to be “bumped” by the third team member before continuing.
+- Communication, if needed, can be accomplished using the same signals as discussed next under touch-contact.

+### Touch-Contact

+The touch-contact method allows team members to remain in physical contact with one another at all times.

+- It starts by having all team members grasp the guideline with the same hand (right or left).
+- The team member in the rear then uses his free hand to grasp the diver ahead of him.
+- The lead diver keeps his or her free arm extended to avoid bumping into things.

+There are a number of special touch-contact signals divers need to know how to use, including:

+- Go
+- Stop (Hold)
+- I’m stuck/entangled
+- Emergency
+- Share air
+- We need to cross the line

+The line-crossing procedure associated with touch-contact is something your instructor will cover during the land drill portion of the course and you will practice both on land and in water.

+The chief benefit of touch-contact is that it allows team members to be in constant contact with one another.
+Drawbacks of the touch-contact method include:

+- It is complicated and time consuming (at a time when you really want to move).
+- It increases the potential for further silting.
+- It is not well suited for narrow passageways or places where the guideline zigzags from side to side (requiring repeated line crossings).

+Nevertheless, touch-contact may be preferable in situations where divers do not want to lose contact with one another, however briefly.

+## Chapter 14 Summary

+- Reel jams are common.
+It is not a matter of whether you will ever jam a reel, but simply when.
+- When switching to a backup light, remember to activate it before unclipping it.
+This will enable you to find the light if you accidentally drop it.
+- Avoid silt-outs by using good buoyancy control and proper kicking technique.
+If you encounter a low-visibility situation beyond your control, exit the cavern before it becomes serious.